 ICZN 1985.
 International Code of Zoological Nomenclature, Third Edition, adopted by the XX General Assembly of the International Union of Biological Sciences.
 London : International Trust for Zoological Nomenclature xx 338 pp.

 Jell, P.A. & Duncan, P.M.
 1986.
-Invertebrates, mainly insects, from the freshwater, Lower Cretaceous, Koonwarra Fossil Bed (Korumburra Group), South Gippsland, Victoria.
-Memoirs of the Association of Australasian Palaeontologists 3: 111-205
+Invertebrates, mainly insects, from the freshwater Lower Cretaceous, Koonwarra Fossil Bed (Kurumburra Group), South Gippsland, Victoria.
+Association of Australasian Palaeontologists Memoir 3: 111-205, figs 1-8

 Kukalová-Peck, J. 1991.
 Fossil history and the evolution of hexapod structures. pp. 141-179 in CSIRO (ed.).
 The Insects of Australia.
 A textbook for students and research workers.
 Melbourne : Melbourne University Press Vol. 1 xiii 542 pp.